CS321-spring2025/p3-hashtables-ellisBSU/README.md

 The part that was less desirable for me was implementing the HashtableExperiment class since it was just simulating the experiment.
 There was also a lot that I had to decompose so that it would be easy to follow the different parts of the simulation.
 There was nothing different with doing this portion compared to other projects.
-I ran into an issue with the insert() method in the HashtableExperiment class.
+I ran into an issue with the insert() method in the Hashtable class.
 I would hash twice for the intial probe before incrementing the index which would mess with the average number of probes.